 Why do businesses require Document Classification?

-Document Classification Vs. Text Classification
+Document Classification Vs. Text Classification: Understanding the Nuances

 How does Document Classification work?